...

 A fake store scam is a type of fraud where criminals create a fake online store.
 They lure customers in with attractive deals and discounts.
 Once you make a purchase, they take your money and never deliver the goods.
 The design of these fake stores can be very convincing.
 They often use images and descriptions copied from legitimate websites.
 The prices are usually too good to be true, which is a big red flag.
 Always be cautious when shopping online.
 Check for reviews and ratings of the store.
 Make sure the website has secure payment options.
 If you're unsure, it's better to stick with well-known online retailers.
 Remember, if a deal seems too good to be true, it probably is.
 Stay safe and be aware of these scams while shopping online.

-Hotprofx.com runs an investment scam.
-The site was just 45 days old when we found out.
-Customer service phone numbers listed on the site don’t work.
-The address they provide is fake.
-They promise great returns on your investments, but once you invest, they disappear with your money.
-No reviews exist for this company on […]
+Blockwealthempire.com is running an investment scam.
+The website was only 19 days old when detected.
+There’s no customer service phone number available.
+The business address listed on the site is fake.
+They promise huge returns on your investment, but once you invest, the scammers take off with your money.
+An investment scam tricks people into […]

 NEVER get scammed again!
 Try our instant scam verification.